Tenants in Common | How to avoid care home fees

 If you are considering changing to Tenants in Common

-If you are thinking of changing the ownership structure of your property to Tenants in Common so you can avoid or reduce your care home fees, do consult a solicitor or financial adviser to ensure you are complying legally and doing the right thing for you and your family.
+If you are thinking of changing the ownership structure of your property to Tenants in Common so you can avoid or reduce your care home fees, do consult a solicitor or financial adviser.
+They will be able to ensure you are complying legally and doing the right thing for you and your family.

 Subscribe to our newsletter